 |can be easily rub, sweat, or washed off - requires more frequent reapplications||requires less frequent reapplications|

-Due to the concerns about safety for humans & the environment, it should come as no surprise that here at Bright Body we are very anti-chemical sunscreens and pro-physical sunscreens.
+Due to the concerns about safety for humans & the environment, it should come as no surprise that here at Bright Body we are anti-chemical sunscreensand pro-physical sunscreen.
 You might be thinking, "yeah but I need to find something lightweight enough to wear on a daily basis and I just don't have the time or patience to rub in some goopy, chalky-ass formula!"
 Fear not, there are several brands of safe, natural, and physical sunscreens that have formulated lightweight, easily absorbed, and even oil-free formulas!
-Let's get into each of the brands, which products we recommend from each line & why, how their ingredient lists measure up, and price.
+Let's get into each of the brands, which products we recommend from each line & why.

-A favorite of the ladies of Luna Aesthetics & Spa, Suntegrity's line uses 100% physical sunscreen ingredients.
+A favorite of aestheticians, Suntegrity's line uses 100% physical sunscreen ingredients.
 Suntegrity carries super-safe products for face, body, and lips (hey, they're skin, too!).
 The entire company received a Champion designation from the Environmental Working Group.
-What's also unique about Suntegrity is that they have several cosmetic-grade products - tinted moisturizers and SPF lip products.
-I do wish they had a better shade range for their tinted moisturizers, but of course they also have a colorless makeup primer as well.
+What's most unique about Suntegrity is that they have several cosmetic-grade products - tinted moisturizers and SPF lip products.

 Supergoop! positions itself as a super-safe sunscreen brand, featuring everything from face, body, and lip products along with makeup (including primers, tinted moisturizers, setting powders, setting sprays, and even eyeshadows).
 They also have products specifically for kids and sensitive skin.
 They have a Mineral collection of their line with only physical sunblock active ingredients.

 Since Supergoop!'s line isn't 100% mineral, their brand as a whole includes ingredients that I'm not wild about.
-However, their Mineral line is very comparable in ingredients to Suntegrity, which is really the gold standard for safe and high-performing physical sunscreens.
-They do, however, contain more PEGs and PPGs (usually used as emulsifiers) than Suntegrity.
+However, their Mineral line is comparable in ingredients to Suntegrity.

 Coola positions themselves as a "Farm to Face" brand with innovative, scientifically advanced ingredients that you'll love to wear.
 They don't use oxybenzone but do employ other chemical sunscreen ingredients.
 They are also paraben and GMO-free and pride themselves on using antioxidant-rich plant ingredients.
 They have some mineral-based products in their line, including as part of their Sport and Baby collections.
 Many of their products are also available fragrance-free for more sensitive skin (& noses).

-As a full line, I think that COOLA leans on its "organic sunscreen" branding while getting away with using harmful chemical sunscreen ingredients that aren't oxybenzone.
+However, as a full line, I think that COOLA leans on its "organic sunscreen" branding while getting away with using harmful chemical sunscreen ingredients that aren't oxybenzone.
 In a nutshell, COOLA is definitely guilty of greenwashing.
-However, the ingredients in their mineral products are very comparable to like products from other brands.
+However, I will say that the quality of ingredients in their mineral products are comparable to MD Solar Sciences, Suntegrity, and Supergoop!

 I will say, however, that these formulas are definitely on the thick and goopier side.
 I personally use Badger when I know I'm going to be at the beach for several hours at a time and I need something that's really going to stay on my skin and not wash off easily.
-I personally wouldn't recommend Badger for daily wear, though they do have formulas marketed for that use.
+I personally wouldn't recommend Badger for daily wear or for dark or deep skin tones.

 Phew!
 I know that was a lot of information, so let's summarize: